vuex-orm/vuex-orm/docs/model/relationship.md

 }
 ```

-As you can see, clusters wants to have has many relationship with nodes, but nodes doesn't have `cluster_id`.
-So you can't use `this.hasMany()` because there're no foreign key to look for.
-In such case you may use `this.hasManyBy()` relationship.
+As you can see, clusters want to have has many relationship with nodes, but nodes do not have `cluster_id`.
+You cannot use `this.hasMany` in this case because there is no foreign key to look for.
+In such case, you may use `this.hasManyBy` relationship.

 ```js
 import { Model } from 'vuex-orm'